 I told Ron that it wouldn't hurt to ask her.
 He just laughed and started making plans to hit the water.

-The full story appears in the July 2012 print edition of Silent Sports.
-Don't miss an issue!
-Subscribe online, here.
+The entirety of Jerry Gillis' story appears in the July 2012 print edition of Silent Sports.
+To order a copy or subscribe, call 800/759-6397.